Should I file W-8BEN or W-8BEN-E?

 Form W-8 is for non-US citizens or businesses to verify their country of residence for tax purposes.
 Filling out a W-8 can mean avoiding a 30% withholding tax on US income.

 Whether you need to file W-8BEN or W-8BEN-E depends on whether you are an entity or an individual.

 For example, file W-8BEN if you are:

-If your entity type is on this list, you should file W-8BEN.
+Still not sure?
+Please search for your country in our list made specifically for contractors.
+If your entity type is on this list, you should file a W-8BEN.

 You should file W-8BEN-E in case you are: